Serge-Aboula/Serge-Aboula/README.md

 - 👯 I’m looking to collaborate on a big project
 - 🤔 I’m looking for help with data science
 - 💬 Ask me about computer science or science subjects
-- 📫 How to reach me: email, Facebook or Linkedin
+- 📫 How to reach me: email or Linkedin
 - 😄 Pronouns: you
 - ⚡ Fun fact: i like sport, movies and music